Questions? Call us at 800-810-7790

 Most statins are processed by our body through an enzyme family called cytochrome 450, or CYP450 for short.
 70-80% of drugs are also metabolized by this pathway.

-Both Zypitamag and pravastatin bypass this pathway.
-As a result, both Zypitamag and pravastatin have reduced potential to interact with other medications compared to the other statins.
+Both ZYPITAMAG and pravastatin bypass this pathway.
+As a result, both ZYPITAMAG and pravastatin have reduced potential to interact with other medications compared to the other statins.

 Several studies have compared Pitavastatin and Pravastatin's ability to lower cholesterol.